aryagiat/GT22/README.md

     - Key press detection header (keylog.h).
       - To define the keylog() function in keylog.cpp which returns a character

-    - Doubly circular linked list creator program (linkedlist.cpp).
+    - Double circular linked list creator program (linkedlist.cpp).
       - Making a linked list which is doubly circular
       - Stores an integer value on each node, stores the next node, and stores the previous node

-    - Doubly circular linked list creator header (linkedlist.h).
+    - Double circular linked list creator header (linkedlist.h).
       - To define the void ListBuild() function in linkedlist.cpp which has a struct Node and integer parameter